thirumurthis/Learnings/system_design/Notes.md

  Note:
    - The highly requeste data is stored in the cache, the least accessed data is requested from the database or application.

+ Example for LRU/LFU:
+   - For a twitter like application, say to keep the most recent tweet with million likes in the cache.
+For a few year old tweet with less like can be fetched from database.

+ Insight:
+   - Check `Thundering herd problem`
+    - Case study from facebook
+       - Situation: When a popular post is uploaded, Facebook dumps from cache to refresh cache and if there are many simultaneous request coming in at the same time to view that post.
+The request might try to read from the cache in this case since cache is not available the read request is sent to database.
+This causes issues in the database due to spiked request.
+       - Solution to issue at scale cache eviction was that to implement lease and have a backup cache and serve that old data.

+ #### Caching strategies
+   - Cache Aside  (this is the most commonly used)
+   - Read Through
+   - Write Through (used for write heavy application)
+      - In write through, to increase the amount of writes the database can handle the cache is updated before writting to database itself.
+      - This allows to maintain high consistency between the cache it creates latency in writting the data to database.
+   - Write Back (used for write heavy application)
+      - In this case data is written directly to the cache, and latter to database.
+In this case if the cache fails the data will be lost.
+      - If consistency isn't essential this can be used.

+ #### Cache Consistency
+  -  How to maintain the consitency between database and cache efficency.
+  -  This mostly depends on the use case.

+Note: The data written to the database should be immediately updated or rendered in case if that data is displayed to user.

 -------------